Hardening always feels like freedom until the door locks behind you.

 Hold that instinct.
 We will come back to it.

-That is when God hardens it: "But I will harden Pharaoh's heart, and though I will perform many signs and wonders in Egypt, Pharaoh will not listen to you" (Exodus 7:3-4, NIV).
+That is when God hardens it: "But the Lord hardened Pharaoh's heart and he would not listen to Moses and Aaron" (Exodus 9:12).
 God removes restraint.
 He stops protecting Pharaoh from the natural consequences of his own will.
 He allows the rebel to become permanently rebellious.
 He confirms what Pharaoh chose.

 The Nature of Divine Hardening